Health Canada

 • Bactericides

-Seed for food or feed in a commercial application facility or on a farm to prevent insect infestation or infectious diseases.
-Includes the planting of treated seed either indoors or outdoors.
+Seed and plant propagation material for food or feed in a commercial application facility or on a farm to prevent insect infestation or plant diseases.
+Includes treated seed to be planted either indoors or outdoors, or in high tunnels.

 Including, but not limited to: